 6.3.1.2 Integrated downlink delay in RAN

-a) DLLat_NR.
+a) DLDelay_NR.

-b) This KPI describes the average packet transmission latency through the RAN part to the UE.
-It is used to evaluate latency performance of NG-RAN in downlink.
-The measurement is optionally split into subcounters per QoS level (mapped 5QI or QCI in NR option 3).
-It is the average packets latency transmitted from RAN to UE.
-It is a Time interval (microsecond).
+b) This KPI describes the average packet transmission delay through the RAN part to the UE.
+It is used to evaluate delay performance of NG-RAN in downlink.
+The measurement is optionally split into subcounters per QoS level (mapped 5QI or QCI in NR option 3) and per S-NSSAI.
+It is the average packets delay from reception of IP packet in gNB-CU-UP until the last part of an RLC SDU packet was received by the UE according to received HARQ feedback information for UM mode or until the last part of an RLC SDU packet was received by the UE according to received RLC ACK for AM mode.
+It is a Time interval (0.1 mS).
 The KPI type is MEAN.
+This KPI can optionally be split into KPIs per QoS level (mapped 5QI or QCI in NR option 3) and per S-NSSAI.

-c) DLLat_NR = DRB.PdcpSduDelayDl + DRB.PdcpF1Delay + DRB.RlcSduDelayDl + DRB.AirIfDelayDl.
+c) DLDelay_NR = DRB.PdcpSduDelayDl + DRB.PdcpF1Delay + DRB.RlcSduDelayDl + DRB.AirIfDelayDl

+or optionally DLDelay_NR.QOS = DRB.PdcpSduDelayDl.QOS + DRB.PdcpF1Delay.QOS + DRB.RlcSduDelayDl.QOS + DRB.AirIfDelayDl.QOS where QOS identifies the target quality of service class.

+or optionally DLDelay_NR.SNSSAI = DRB.PdcpSduDelayDl.SNSSAI + DRB.PdcpF1Delay.SNSSAI + DRB.RlcSduDelayDl.SNSSAI + DRB.AirIfDelayDl.SNSSAI where SNSSAI identifies the S-NSSAI

+For KPI on SubNetwork level, the individual measurements shall first be averaged for all NRCellDUs and gNBCUUPFunctions in the SubNetwork, before adding the averaged DL delay components together.

-d) NetworkSlice, SubNetwork
+d) SubNetwork

-e) In non-split gNB scenario, the value of DRB.PdcpF1Delay is set to zero for there are no F1-interfaces in this scenario.
+e) In non-split gNB scenario, the value of DRB.PdcpF1Delay (and the optional DRB.PdcpF1Delay.QOS and DRB.PdcpF1Delay.SNSSAI ) is set to zero for there are no F1-interfaces in this scenario.